 In October 2021, the Company acquired DanChem Technologies, Inc. ("DanChem"), a specialty chemical manufacturer based in Virginia.
 In June of 2020, DanChem received a demand letter from Henkel US Operations Corporation ("Henkel"), a former customer, asserting various claims for breach of contract alleging that product supplied by DanChem under four (4) purchase orders in 2018 and 2019 were defective and/or non-conforming and seeking approximately \$315,000 in damages.
 DanChem responded in August 2020 disputing the claims and denying wrongdoing.
 Henkel was silent almost two years and then, in August 2022, sent another demand letter to DanChem asserting similar, if not identical claims, but now seeking alleged damages of approximately \$3 million (with the main difference between the two demands being Henkel's new claims for lost profits and other consequential damages).
 Henkel filed a lawsuit against DanChem in Connecticut state court in October 2022 seeking its newly alleged damages of approximately \$3 million.
-Given the various amounts alleged by Henkel, the Company estimates a reasonably possible range of loss between \$0 and \$0.6 million.
+The Company settled the lawsuit with Henkel during the third quarter of 2023.